How do I Enrol?

 They are not designed to be ultra-detailed textbooks but they will provide an explanation of all the topics on the syllabus.

 What is on the virtual learning environment?

 Downloadable copies of all the primary and secondary materials you will need to read and link to the recordings of the lectures.
 It also provides an easy way to email visiting and adjunct professors and other students.

 Is it feasible to do the course while living away from Jersey?

-Yes, as long as you are prepared to travel to Jersey for the study weekends.
+Yes, as long as you are prepared to travel to Jersey for the study days.
 There will also be video or audio recordings for much of the sessions, for those who are unable to attend a day or a weekend.

 At what stage should I take the course?